onejgordon/flow-dashboard/README.md

 To spin up your own instance, or start contributing to this repo, see below.

+## API Documentation

+The docs are still a work in progress.
+Check out the current docs at http://docs.flowdash.apiary.io/#

 ## Setup

 To deploy a new instance of Flow, use the following instructions.